-The Office of Customer Service (GAP) of the Directorate General of Consular Affairs and Portuguese Communities (DGACCP) is operational in Lisbon and Porto, in the following addresses:
+The Office of Customer Service (GAP) of the Directorate General for Consular Affairs and the Portuguese Communities (DGACCP) is available in Lisbon and Porto at the following addresses:

 Porto – Rua do Rosário nº 135, 4050-523 Porto

 Contacto: (+ 351) 223 395 450 / 223 395 469

 - Issuance of declaration identifying staff from diplomatic missions and consulates registered at the DGACCP, accredited in Portugal, with the capacity to sign, with or without stamp and seal, documents issued by such Missions for administrative purposes for Portuguese entities, in accordance with art.
 2º, n.º 3, paragraph f) of Ordinance (Portaria) n.º 30/2012, of 31 January, modified by Ordinance nº 123/2019, of 30 April;

 - Issuance of other declarations related to administrative documents issued by Portuguese entities;

 - Signature authentication of Portuguese consular staff, when documents do not provide the white stamp or in case of doubt.

 Please note that appointment pre-booking is mandatory, through online registration at the following link:

 Please note that costumer service (individual or collective entities) is non-transferable and only documents linked to the claimant or its immediate family members will be processed, unless power of attorney / authorization is granted to a third party.
 A maximum of 4 documents for individuals and 10 documents for collective entities are processed.
 This limit may be exceeded in cases of family reunification of foreign nationals.